Judas [Child 23]

 Chambers, p.
 153, thinks the ending so abrupt that he suspects the last part of the poem may have been lost.
 He also questions whether "it can properly be regarded as a ballad"; he strongly questions its "popular" nature.
 (As do I.)

 Chambers finds another piece of a similar style in the "Judas" manuscript, concerning Twelfth Night, which was roughed out by the scribe before being written; he speculates that the scribe may have been the author of the Twelfth Night item -- and hence perhaps of "Judas" as well.
-(This appears to be the "Story of Herod and the Magi," which looks like a folk poem; it begins "Wolle ye iheren of twelte day.")
+(I think Chambers is referring to the "Story of Herod and the Magi," which looks like a folk poem; it begins "Wolle ye iheren of twelte day.")
 According to Wells, p.
 408, it is "styled by its editor 'a thirteenth-century literary imitation of a popular ballad,' consisting of 80 four-stress lines normally abababab written as 40 long lines."
-Observe that, although it seemingly it not a folk ballad, its existence implies that this was a format to imitate.
+Observe that, although it seemingly is not a folk ballad, its existence implies that this was a format to imitate.

 Trehame also says that the language of the book "may point to an origin in West Worcestershire," which strikes me as a little too strong a localization.
 It also seems to contradict Skeat's opinion (JamesMSS, p.
 439) that the scribe was a Norman, although Normans of course were found in various places in England.
 The manuscript itself is a vellum codex, rather small (7.125"x5.375"), which has been bound with a later (XIV/XV century) manuscript, MS Trinity 324 (or B.14.40).
 Trinity 324 seems far less significant; an online catalog (http://www.hrionline.ac.uk/mwm/browse?type=ms&id=11) says it contains "very little English."
 The small size may indicate a volume intended for private use.

-* JamesMSS's #5, a poem in French and English, "Ihesu crist le fi3 marie cil ke tut le munde fist."
+* JamesMSS's #5, a poem in French and English, "Ihesu crist le fiȝ marie cil ke tut le munde fist."

 * JamesMSS's #6, a poem in French and Latin, with some of the Latin in red, "Seinte mari moder milde mater saluatoris."